Rank-adaptive tensor methods for high-dimensional nonlinear PDEs: Rank-adaptive integration

 \subsection{Increasing tensor rank}

 As a general heuristic one would like to increase rank at the time when the error between the low-rank approximation $u_{\bm r}(\bm x,t)$ and the PDE solution $u(\bm x,t)$ will become large after the subsequent time step.
-Such critical time instant for rank increase can be determined by examining the normal component of the dynamics, i.e., $N_u(G(u)) = G(u) - P_u(G(u))$.
-Suppose we are integrating one time step forward from $t_i$ to $t_{i+1}$.
+Such critical time instant for rank increase can be determined by examining the normal component of the dynamics

+To describe this situation further, suppose we are integrating one time step forward from $t_i$ to $t_{i+1}$.
 The error at $t_{i+1}$ is given by

 If $u(\bm x,t_i) \in \mathcal{M}_{\bm r}$ then

 For small $\Delta t$ the above integral can be approximated by the left endpoint

 where $N_{u_{\bm r}(\bm x,\tau)}$ denotes the orthogonal projection onto the normal space of $\mathcal{M}_{\bm r}$ at the point $u_{\bm r}(\bm x,t)$.
 Hence, up to first-order in $\Delta t$ we have that